Uses

 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

 Tell your doctor if you are pregnant or plan to become pregnant.
-You should not become pregnant while using ocrelizumab due to the risk of harm to an unborn baby.
-Discuss the use of reliable forms of birth control while using this medication and for 6 months after stopping treatment.
+You should not become pregnant while using ocrelizumab.
+Ocrelizumab may harm an unborn baby.
+Ask about reliable forms of birth control while using this medication and for 6 months after the last dose.
 If you become pregnant, talk to your doctor right away about the risks and benefits of this medication.

 It is unknown if this medication passes into breast milk.
 Consult your doctor before breast-feeding.